7. DECLARATION ON COMPANY MANAGEMENT

 Current composition of the Management Board

 The Management Board of United Internet AG comprised the following members in the fiscal year 2021:

 - Ralph Dommermuth Company founder and Chief Executive Officer

 Working procedures of the Supervisory Board

-The Supervisory Board elected by the Annual Shareholders' Meeting consisted of six members until the end of the Supervisory Board meeting on March 25, 2021.
-In the period from March 25, 2021 to May 26, 2021 it comprised five members, and since May 27, 2021 the Supervisory Board consists of six members again, in accordance with the resolutions of the Annual Shareholders' Meeting of May 26, 2021.
+In the fiscal year 2022, the Supervisory Board elected by the Annual Shareholders' Meeting consisted of six members until August 21, 2022.
+Since August 22, 2022, the Supervisory Board has comprised five members.
 The members of the Supervisory Board are generally elected for a period of five years.